jeniok12/golang-tdd-example/README.md

 }
 ```

 We already know how to use `testCases` table so I used it from the start.
 The new thing here is that this logic depends on `http.Client`.
 Good news that we don't need to mock it using `testify/mock`.
 Instead, we use `httptest.Server`.
 This mock server gives us the ability to assert on the external requests and mock the responses.

-We run the test and see...
+We run the test and see:

 ```console
 > go test -v ./...